Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming

-As the optimization process adjusts a user's RQ by one level every round, it is possible the user's RQ oscillates between two levels, resulting in unnecessary RQ adjustments.
-For instance, the user's FPS is above the threshold with the current RQ but can become lower with the one-level-higher RQ.

-Such frequent and oscillatory RQ changes can hugely degrade the user's gaming experience.
-Changing RQ presents overhead because the rendering contents on GPU should be reloaded and reconfigured for the new RQ; the FPS drops (downward spikes) in Figure~\ref{fig:backoff} are observed due to the RQ change overhead.
-When a user RQ starts to oscillate and the RQ optimization process is frequently invoked with a short interval, the user experiences the FPS drop and game lag every round, having a poor gaming experience.
+\summary{RQ Oscillation Issue.}\quad As the optimization process adjusts a user's RQ by one level each round, it can cause the user's RQ to oscillate between two levels, leading to unnecessary RQ adjustments.
+Such frequent and oscillatory RQ changes can significantly degrade the user's gaming experience.
+This is because changing RQ presents overhead, as the rendering assets on a GPU need to be reloaded and reconfigured for the new RQ.
+These FPS drops (downward spikes in Figure~\ref{fig:backoff}) are a direct result of this overhead.
+When a user's RQ starts to oscillate and the optimization process is frequently invoked, the user experiences FPS drops and game lag every round, resulting in a poor gaming experience.